Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 2. An honest analysis of contributors — not just “what failed” but “what made it easy or possible to fail”.

-3. Specific action items with owner and deadline, tracked to completion.
+3. Specific action items with owner and deadline, tracked to completion in a centralised system.

 Timeline: Details Matter